-In-Home Energy Education Guide Index
+In-Home Energy Education Guide

+Index

-Introduction
+Introduction 3

-Methodology for In-Home Education
+Methodology for In-Home Education 4

-Action Plan
+Action Plan 7

-Preparing for the Visit g
+Preparing for the Visit

 Getting Started in the Home

 The Initial Discussion 12

-Thermostat Inspection 14
+Thermostat Inspection

 Hot Water Test/ Usage 17

 Basement Inspection 19

-Laundry
+Laundry 22

 Tour of the Home: General Heating & Cooling 23

 Tour of the Home: Electric Space Heater 24

 Tour of the Home: Windows and Doors 25

-Tour of the Home: Appliances
+Tour of the Home: Appliances 26

-Lighting
+Lighting 28

 Refrigerators & Freezers 30

-Energy Education Wrap Up 32
+Energy Education Wrap Up .
+32

-Compiled list of Home Energy Actions 34
+Compiled list of Home Energy Actions .
+34

 NOTE: Putting colorful reference tabs or dividers between sections of this binder will be helpful for quick reference to each section.
-Although this guide is meant to be read in its entirety, reference to certain sections before the audit and throughout the audit will help immensely.
-Large, bold headings are above each section, which starts at the top of the pages listed above are meant to help in finding each section more easily.
+Although this guide is meant to be read in its entirety, reference to certain sections before the home energy assessment and throughout the home energy assessment will help immensely.
+Large, bold headings are above each section, beginning at the top of the pages listed above are meant to help in finding each section more easily.